scottmillers/Terraform/aws/catalyst8000v/README.md

 # Deploying Cisco Catalyst 8000V for SD-WAN & Routing to AWS

 ## Problem Statement
--	The [AWS Marketplace has the Cisco Catalyst 8000v software](https://aws.amazon.com/marketplace/pp/prodview-rohvq2cjd4ccg) which allows you to create a EC2 instance with the provided AMI
+-	The [AWS Marketplace has the Cisco Catalyst 8000v software](https://aws.amazon.com/marketplace/pp/prodview-rohvq2cjd4ccg) which allows you to create a EC2 instance with the Cisco 8000V software installed
--	All the [Cisco documentation for AWS](https://www.cisco.com/c/en/us/td/docs/routers/C8000V/AWS/deploying-c8000v-on-amazon-web-services/overview.html) says to use the image from the AWS Marketplace
+-	The [Cisco documentation for AWS](https://www.cisco.com/c/en/us/td/docs/routers/C8000V/AWS/deploying-c8000v-on-amazon-web-services/overview.html) says to use the image from the AWS Marketplace
 -	Texas Division of Information Resources does not allow us to get software from the AWS Marketplace.

     ![Marketplace Error](docs/images/marketplaceerror.png)

-# Here is what I have tried as a workaround
+# Here are the workarounds I have tried

 ## Move a AMI from my AWS personal account to my work account